Interested in the electrical, control and power industry? Study the Electrical Engineering major in the Bachelor of Engineering Technology.

 This is part of the Bachelor of Engineering Technology.

-And choose 45 points from the elective papers listed below.
+You also choose 45 points from the elective courses listed below.

 Find out more about industry trends, job descriptions and what employers may be looking for.